 In the morning drive to the Giant Panda Reserve, which is located just outside Chengdu.
 In the morning, the panda bears are particularly active, and you have the opportunity to observe these amazing endangered animals in an almost natural environment during their bamboo breakfast.

-Drive to Baoguan Monastery, located in the northern part of Chengdu.
-The origins of Baoguan Monastery go back to the Eastern Han Dynasty (25-220).
-During the Tang Dynasty (618-907), when Buddhism began to spread in China, the Baoguan Monastery gained importance and became a significant Buddhist center of the region.
+Drive to Baoguang Monastery, located in the northern part of Chengdu.
+The origins of Baoguang Monastery go back to the 3rd century B.C.
+During the Tang Dynasty (618-907), when Buddhism began to spread in China, the Baoguang Monastery gained importance and became a significant Buddhist center of the region.

-The spectacular archaeological site of Sanxindui is located 40km northeast of Chengdu and is considered by experts to be one of the most important archaeological sites in China.
-Sanxindui has over 3000 years of history and was probably once the capital of a state called "Shu".
+The spectacular archaeological site of Sanxingdui is located 40km northeast of Chengdu and is considered by experts to be one of the most important archaeological sites in China.
+Sanxingdui has over 3000 years of history and was probably once the capital of a state called "Shu".
 You visit the museum, where over 5000 artefacts are exhibited.